Voljega/ExoDOSConverter/README.md

 It is based on Launchbox and Windows only though There's also an ExoDOSWin3x collection for Windows 3.1 games

+Before using this tool, don't forget to install the collection with its `setup.bat`

 ## The Tool

 ExoDOSConverter is a rework with GUI of an old project of mine, and the aim is to fully support ExoDOS v5 and ExoWin3x v2 when they are released.